Alexandros5880/Elementum/wp-content/plugins/foogallery/README.txt

 == Changelog ==

+= 1.9.37 =
+* Date Updated : 2020-10-29
+* Update : Ensure Gallery Items and Settings metaboxes are always visible when editing a gallery

+= 1.9.36 =
+* Date Updated : 2020-10-27
+* Update : Freemius SDK 2.4.1

+= 1.9.35 =
+* Date Updated : 2020-10-12
+* Fix : Fix for thumbnail generation not working when upload folder is not HTTPS

 = 1.9.34 =
 * Date Updated : 2020-08-30
 * Fix : Fix for incorrect captions in some scenarios